 Relationship breakdowns can be stressful, emotional and overwhelming, especially when there are children involved.
 Child support laws in NSW are designed to ensure that the best interests of the children are always being met, this includes the issue of financial support.

 At Owen Hodge, our team of child support lawyers are here to offer legal advice as well as guidance during this difficult time.
-No matter your child support matter, our family lawyers can assist you.
+No matter your child support matter, our family lawyers are here to assist you.

 What is child support?